aletschfirn/garden/content/tp-link-c20.md

 title: TP-Link Archer C20 v4
 ---

 Archer C20 is a basic router w/o USB and with low storage...
-But it support OpenWRT!!! (needs to be installed with TFTP.
+With OpenWRT support (needs to be installed with TFTP.
 Just set TFTP server IP to 192.168.0.66 and leave tp_recovery.bin in server's root folder, then hold reset and restart your router.
 Voila!)

 Tech specs: